• Request Info

 Assistant Professor, Religion and Public Life

-Schneider’s teaching and research interests span religion and the workplace; religion, health, and science; race and religion; religion and politics; and the nonprofit sector.
-Working at the intersection of the humanities and social sciences, she uses qualitative and interpretive methods that blend empirical research with cultural and historical analysis.
+Schneider’s research and teaching span religion in the workplace; religion, health, and science; race and religion; religion and civic life; and the nonprofit sector.
+She is committed to helping students understand religion as a lived and public force in contemporary society.
+Drawing on both the humanities and social sciences, she uses qualitative research and cultural analysis to study how people practice religion in complex social worlds.

 Education